fzi-forschungszentrum-informatik/fzi_robot_interface_proposal/source/industry/Fanuc.rst

 Taught positions can either be fly-by points, or stop points:

 * **FINE**: motion stops robot arm briefly at each way point
-* **CNT**: robot approaches to the point with a distance specified by the CNT value without ever actually reaching the point.
+* **CNT** (continuous): robot approaches to the point with a distance specified by the CNT value without ever actually reaching the point, so the robots arm moves in a continuous trajectory
+* **CR** (corner radius): like CNT, but specifying a radius for corner rounding allows to precisely define the shape of the blended motion

 Parallel IO operations